 The limbic system is still a mystery; we don't completely understand why it processes smell the way it does.
 However, many studies have shown that humans respond to certain smells in similar ways.
 Natural aroma molecules impact our mood most, especially as an enhancer.
 Natural fragrances trigger a more robust or wholesome reaction from our bodies than synthetic ones.
 Raw firing up the innate within us.

 - Rosey smells – calm and in touch.

 - Grassy smells – grounded and safe.

-3. You need to know about indole
+3. You need to know about indole.

 Smell's strong connection with mood makes it no surprise that desire and sensuality are deeply connected.
 Pheromones might have a role to play, and we'll get to them later.
 But another bodily secretion that takes many of our noses by surprise is indole.
 Indole is an organic molecule that is present in many white flowers.
-It is also present in human feces.
+It is also present in human faeces.
 The difference?
 The concentration is much higher in poop.